 This is a part of my learning journey follow along.
-See the initial article and the table of contents here: Crypto journey follow along.
+See the initial article and the table of contents here: Web3 journey follow along.

 On August 12th, exactly one month ago, I embarked on a learning journey.

 I decided to learn something new, and out of all the things that had excited me recently, web3/crypto was the most exciting.

 How to best learn?
 By building.
 That's why I've started learning blockchain development.